braintree/popup-bridge-android/README.md

-Popup Bridge
+PopupBridge
 ============

-Popup Bridge is an Android library that allows WebViews to open popup windows in a browser and send data back to the WebView.
+PopupBridge is an Android library that allows WebViews to open popup windows in a browser and send data back to the WebView.

-Popup Bridge is also available for [iOS](../../../popup-bridge-ios).
+PopupBridge is also available for [iOS](../../../popup-bridge-ios).

-See the [Frequently Asked Questions](#frequently-asked-questions) to learn more about Popup Bridge.
+See the [Frequently Asked Questions](#frequently-asked-questions) to learn more about PopupBridge.

 Requirements
 ------------